 14 I will make your island a bare rock, a place for fishermen to spread their nets.
 You will never be rebuilt, for I, the Lord, have spoken.
 Yes, the Sovereign Lord has spoken!
 Ezekiel 26:1-6,14 (NLT)

 Ezekiel spoke this prophecy against Tyre twelve years after Jehoiachin, Judah’s final king in the genealogy of Jesus Christ, had been carried off into Babylon.
-From here until Christ’s birth, this line would be sustained by governors, not kings.
+From here until it’s restoration at Christ’s birth, this line would be sustained by governors and laborers, not by kings.

-As stated, the prophecy against Tyre came to pass in waves.
-First, Nebuchadnezzar would come against it and greatly weaken it, but not destroy it.
+The declared prophecy against Tyre came to pass over time, in waves.
+First, Nebuchadnezzar would come against the island state and greatly weaken, but not destroy it.
 Forced to pay Babylon tribute, Tyre survived for another couple of centuries until Alexander the Great of Greece came against it.
-Alexander’s forces built an isthmus out to the island and destroyed it, leveling it and leaving it as a scraped rock in the sea, even unto this day.
+Alexander’s forces built an isthmus out to the island and totally destroyed it, leveling it and, as prophesied through Ezekiel, left it a scraped rock in the sea, a state in which it remains, even to this day.

-What are the lessons for us in this?
+What are the lessons here for us today?

-First, storms may blow against us and we may suffer painful loss, but God will not abandon us.
-He will watch over us even in our hour of darkness.
-Those who would take advantage of us in our weakness will one day pay a price for it.
+First, storms may blow against us and we may suffer heartache, pain, and loss, but God will never leave nor abandon us.
+He will watch over us and hold us up, even in our darkest hour.
+Those who would take advantage of us in our times of weakness will ultimately pay a dear price for it.

 Second, God’s word is true.
-When Nebuchadnezzar failed to level Tyre down to bare rock, many doubted the accuracy of Ezekiel’s prophecy.
-But God said in the prophecy that He would use many nations to come against Tyre and come as in waves.
-Two hundred years later, the final wave came through the siege of Alexander, and the ancient island of Tyre fell to him, never to be rebuilt.
-It remains as flooded ruins today, offshore of the modern city in Lebanon.
+When Nebuchadnezzar failed to level Tyre down to bare rock, many likely doubted the accuracy of Ezekiel’s prophecy.
+But God said in the prophecy that He would use many nations to come against Tyre, and that could come in waves rather than all at once.
+Two hundred years later, Tyre’s final wave came through the siege of Alexander, and the ancient island fortress fell, never to be rebuilt.
+It remains as a flooded ruin today, offshore of its onshore replacement in Lebanon.

-Is there a word from God in your own life that has not yet been fulfilled?
-We can trust that the answer will come in the Lord’s time.
+Is there a word from the Lord in your life that has not yet been fulfilled?
+We can trust that the answer will come in the God’s time.
+His word is a Rock, and will never be moved or overthrown.

 Reflection

-Has the Lord made a promise to You in the past?
-Has it come to pass?
-What remains of it to be fulfilled?
+Has God made a promise to You in the past that has not yet fully come to pass?
+What remains of it to yet be fulfilled?

-Lord, thank You for Your unending care for me.
+Lord Jesus, thank You for Your unending care for me.
 Your love is so far beyond anything that I deserve.
-Help me to walk in Your light, forgiven and filled with Your Spirit.
-Grant me compassion for others and help me to act upon it for their benefit and to Your glory.
+Help me to walk in Your light, fully forgiven, and filled with Your Holy Spirit.
+Grant me compassion for others and help me to act upon it for their benefit and to bring You glory.
 In Jesus’ name we pray, Amen.